 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Non-profit organisations’ revenue and expenditures by category, fixed assets, number of members, number of employees, number of hours of voluntary work
+Non-profit organisations’ revenue and expenditures by category, number of members, average number of employees

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.